The Ultimate Guide to XCOM: Enemy Unknown Console Commands

 SetSoldierAppearance John Doe 3

-5. SetSoldierArmor [ArmorName] [FirstName] [LastName]: Equip a soldier with specific armor.
+SetSoldierArmor [ArmorName] [FirstName] [LastName]: Give a soldier a certain armor.

-In addition to the basic commands for modifying soldier stats and abilities, there are more nuanced ways to customize your squad, allowing for a more personalized experience.
+Beyond the basic commands that change soldier stats and abilities, there are more sophisticated ways to customize your squad that perhaps enhance the personal touch.

-You can also equip your soldiers with specific armor and weapons, giving you control over their loadouts without having to rely on the base’s resources.
+You can equip your soldiers with specific armors and weapons, which means you have control over their loadouts without relying on the base resources.

-1. SetSoldierArmor [ArmorName] [FirstName] [LastName]: This command equips the specified soldier with a chosen armor type.
-Replace [ArmorName] with options like TitanArmor, GhostArmor, ArchangelArmor, and more.
+SetSoldierArmor [ArmorName] [FirstName] [LastName]: This command equips the specified soldier with a chosen armor type.
+Use [ArmorName] for types like TitanArmor, GhostArmor, ArchangelArmor, and so forth.

 Example: